prossing/GettingAndCleaningData/README.md

 # Getting and Cleaning Data

-#### From the course "Getting and Cleaning Data" offered by Johns Hopkins University through Coursera.
+#### From the course "Getting and Cleaning Data" offered by Johns Hopkins University through Coursera

 This repo contains two files that are part of a course project on processing of smartphone accelerometer data.